 On December 20, 2021, we issued \$460 million in aggregate principal amount of 5.000% Senior Unsecured Notes due December 15, 2029.
 The proceeds from the issuance of Senior Unsecured Notes and cash on hand were used to fund the full redemption of the then-existing \$450 million in aggregate principal amount of our 10.250% Senior Unsecured Notes due 2027, inclusive of an early redemption premium of \$29.5 million, accrued interest and other fees and expenses.
 As a result of the redemption, we recorded a loss on debt extinguishment of \$42.0 million as the difference between the settlement payments of \$479.5 million and the carrying amount of the debt of \$437.5 million, including unamortized debt issuance costs of \$12.5 million.
 The loss was recorded within "Non-operating income (expense)-net" for the year ended December 31, 2021.
-Initial debt issuance costs of \$6.9 million related to the 5.000% Senior Unsecured Notes were recorded as a reduction of the carrying amount of the notes and will be amortized over the contractual term of the notes.
+Initial debt issuance costs of \$6.9 million related to the 5.000% Senior Unsecured Notes were recorded as a reduction of the notes.